dbashyal/Magento_PHP_Web_Developer/README.md

 ### Mike Larcher (Founder of Acidgreen, Outsourced, and Academ)
 Damodar worked with me for over 6 years and is a loyal, dedicated and diligent employee.
 He was one of the first Magento Developers in Australia and has worked with me on many exciting projects including the Bing Lee's first e-commerce store in Australia.
 Damodar has been consistently reliable and willing to always go the extra mile.
 He is a fantastic developer and individual I would highly recommend him to any potential employer.

+### Emmanuel Negri (Development manager at Acidgreen)
+Damodar is a dedicated web developer who will get the job done who has experience working on both front end and back end.
+In the last few years, Damu's has been focusing on the Magento eCommerce platform with both Community and Enterprise edition.

+From configuring and theming the platform to installing and customising third party extensions as well as implementing bespoke functionalities, Damodar has a great knowledge of the beast!

 ### Mark Binns (Current Head of Search at Acidgreen)
 I feel privileged to work with Damu.
 He is a fantastic developer.
 Sometimes it is not easy to prepare a really tight brief but he always seems to understand exactly what it is that you are looking for.
 His work has made me look really good on a number of occasions.
 He is extremely modest, conscientious and reliable.